Snaacky/thewiki/docs/tutorials/mpv.md

 Scaling is the process of taking content that does not match your screen resolution and resizing it to fit your display. *See the [Playback Guide](/guides/playback/#scaling) for more information.*

+[mpv](https://mpv.io) has a built-in profile called `high-quality` which enables better upscaling using `ewa_lanczossharp`.
+By default, mpv uses `lanczos` and `hermite`. *This option is necessary to enable even if you use an external shader, as it can act as a fallback.*

+!!!warning
+`high-quality` enables debanding by default, which is not recommended for high-quality sources.
+It should be followed by `deband=no`.
 !!!

 Scalers only work when the resolution of your video does not match your display.
 They do not activate if the content resolution already matches your display resolution.
-!!!

 +++ High-End PCs
-If you have high-end hardware, you can use [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).
+If you use high-end hardware, we suggest using [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).

 Download the shader file and place it in your `shaders` folder.